nent/nent/packages/core/src/components/n-content-template/data.md

-# N-CONTENT-TEMPLATE: Data Extension
+# N-CONTENT-TEMPLATE: Data

-When the [n-data](/components/n-data) system is enabled, data tokens can be used in template.
+When the [n-data](/components/n-data) system is enabled, data tokens can be used in the template.

 This component supports HTML string interpolation within a child template tag.
 The values get resolved, just like the expression.
 The values in the attributes replace the tokens in the content.